biicode/docs/c++/integration/ides.rst

 .. code-block:: bash

-	$ bii cpp:configure -G "CMake Generator Name"
+	$ bii configure -G "CMake Generator Name"

-``bii cpp:configure`` admits any CMake directives.
+``bii configure`` admits any CMake directives.
 Your latest configuration is stored in your project's ``settings.bii`` file as the default settings for that project.

 .. container:: infonote